garydawsonDEFRA/garys-tests-for-gds-template-test/README.md

 ## Troubleshooting
 - Ensure the web app is running before executing tests
-- Check Chrome browser is installed and up to date
+- Check browsers are installed and up to date
 - Verify Node.js version compatibility